liorosenman/flights_project/readme.md

         e.
 Check that the same user has already a ticket for this flight.
     6. Reduce 1 from the relevant flight's tickets number.
     7. Create a new row in Tickets.

+# When removing a ticket:
+    1. Check if the customer has a ticket to that flight.
+    2. Check if the flight is active.
+    3.